+Internal combustion engines General.
 24. The Authority shall ensure that emissions from all internal combustion engines are monitored in accordance with the methods set out under the Eleventh Schedule.

-25. (1) No person shall cause or allow the emission of visible air pollutants from a stationary or mobile vehicle in excess of the limits set out under the prescribed Standard.
+Vehicular emission sources.
+25. (1) No person shall cause or allow the emission of visible air pollutants from a stationary vehicle, tri-cycle, motorcycle or any other internal combustion engine, in excess of the limits set out under schedule xyz Control of mobile emissions .
 (2) Every operator or owner of a mobile emission source including road, rail, air, marine and inland water transport and conveyance equipment, shall control the emission of priority air pollutants set out in the Second Schedule.

-Internal combustion engines General.

-Vehicular emission sources.

-Control of vehicular emissions .

-Vehicular emission limits.
-(3) The emissions from an internal combustion engine shall not exceed the limits prescribed under the prescribed Standard.
 Methods of test.
-(4) The vehicular emissions shall be tested in accordance with the prescribed standard or any other method approved by the Authority in consultation with the Bureau.
-(5) Any person who causes emissions from a mobile source in excess of the prescribed standards commits an offence.
-Where "mobile source" means a moving producer of air pollutant, mainly forms of transport including motorcycles, cars, trucks, trains, ships and aircrafts; (6) In this regulation "prescribed standard" means the Standard prescribing codes of practice for the inspection of motor vehicles.
-Inspection of motor vehicles.
-26. (1) The Authority in consultation with the agency responsible for motor vehicle inspection may at any time order the inspection of a vehicle releasing visible exhaust emissions.
-27. (2) The Authority in consultation with the agency responsible for motor vehicle inspection shall ensure that- (a) all commercial and public service vehicles undergo emission tests annually; and (b) all private vehicles over five years old undergo emission tests once in every two years; (3) The emission tests referred to in paragraph(2) shall be carried out by the relevant agency responsible for the motor vehicle inspection or accredited emission vehicle testing centers.
-Emission reduction measures.
-28. In order to meet the emission standards stipulated by the
+(4) The vehicular emissions shall be tested in accordance with the guidelines developed by the Authority in consultation with relevant lead agencies;s (5) Any person who causes emissions contrary to the provisions of this regulation, commits an offence.
+Inspection of internal combustion engines.
+26. (1) The Authority may at any time order the inspection of an internal combustion engines releasing visible exhaust emissions, including but not limited to motor vehicles (2) In performing its functions under paragraph (1), the Authority shall ensure that- (a) all commercial and public service vehicles undergo emission tests annually; and

+(b) all private vehicles over five years old undergo emission tests once in every two years;

+(3) the Authority may in undertaking its functions under (1) and (2) designate qualified emission testing centres to undertake those functions on behalf of the Authority.

+(4) the Authority shall keep a register of the designated emission testing centres which shall be reviewed annually.

-Bureau, the owner or operator of a mobile emission source may use any of the emission reduction measures specified under the Twelfth Schedule or any other technology acceptable to the Authority.
+27. In order to meet the emission standards stipulated by the Authority the owner or operator of a mobile emission source may use any of the emission reduction measures including but not limited to those specified under the Twelfth Schedule.

-Dispersion of particulate matter.
-29. No person shall cause or allow the dispersion of visible particulate matter from any material being transported by motor vehicle or by other mode of transportation.
+28. No person shall cause or allow the dispersion of visible particulate matter. particulate matter from any material being transported by motor vehicle or by other mode of transportation.